praveenscience/FinalYear-Project-Ideas/README.md

 * Optimizing Product Price
 * Breast Cancer Prediction
 * Movie Based Recommendation
+* DSA Question Predicter
-* DSA question predicter for top product based companies <!---Not with 100% accuracy,so that it doesn't become illegal😛--->
+  > _for top product based companies...
+Not with 100% accuracy, so that it doesn't become illegal! 😛_

 ## Contribution